germanfgv/firecrest-v2/docs/use_cases/CI-pipeline/README.md

 # CI/CD pipeline with FirecREST

-The goal of this tutorial is to create a CI/CD pipeline that will run in Piz Daint through FirecREST.
+The goal of this tutorial is to create a CI/CD pipeline that will run in an HPC system through FirecREST.

 ## Prerequisites

 - **Basic python and git knowledge**: The task involves very basic Python.
 Even if you have experience with another programming language, you'll likely find the task manageable.
-- **CSCS user account**: The pipeline is alredy configured for access to Piz Daint but it requires minimal changes to customize for a different machine.
 - **Github account**: The CI will utilize resources from your GitHub account, so make sure you have one.
 - **Basic CI/CD understanding**: Familiarity with basic concepts of Continuous Integration and Continuous Deployment processes is recommended.